aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to OTT via Java" h2="On Premise Java API to Render PS to OTT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PS to OTT by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to OTT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a PS file to OTT format can be done quickly and easily with the help of two powerful APIs from Aspose.Total for Java.
+Aspose.PDF for Java and Aspose.Words for Java are the two APIs that can be used to render a PS file to DOC and then convert it to OTT respectively.

+Aspose.PDF for Java is a powerful PDF rendering and manipulation API that can be used to render a PS file to DOC.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports a variety of formats such as PDF, XPS, TIFF, SVG, and many more.

+Aspose.Words for Java is a powerful document processing API that can be used to convert DOC to OTT.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It supports a variety of formats such as DOC, DOCX, ODT, OTT, and many more.

+Both APIs come under the Aspose.Total for Java package, which is a comprehensive suite of APIs that can be used to create, edit, convert, and manipulate a variety of documents.
+It also provides a wide range of features such as document comparison, document signing, and many more.

+In conclusion, converting a PS file to OTT format can be done quickly and easily with the help of two powerful APIs from Aspose.Total for Java.
+Aspose.PDF for Java and Aspose.Words for Java are the two APIs that can be used to render a PS file to DOC and then convert it to OTT respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}